RuchiTanmay/nselib/README.md

-# NSElib 0.6
+# mcxlib 0.1

-Python Library to get publicly available data on new NSE india website.
+Python Library to get publicly available data on new MCX website.

 Release Notes
 * Compatible and Tested with Python 3.8 and above